Pennsylvania Medicare Insurance Plans

 Medicare Supplement Insurance (Medigap) Policies

-Pennsylvania has a requirement by law for insurers to sell Medicare Supplement Insurance policies to people under the age of 65.
+Pennsylvania does require insurance companies to sell Medicare Supplement Insurance policies to people under the age of 65.
+You can find more details on Medigap policies in the Outreach and Education training workbook at CMS.gov.

 Mini-COBRA Policies (Small Group)